-We also welcome Volunteers, no longer in school, who want to explore radio or multimedia production.
+We also welcome Volunteers, no longer in school, who want to explore radio and multimedia production.

 Studio 360’s internship is a hands-on experience.
 Interns and volunteers sit in on editorial meetings, gather research, pitch ideas, collect materials for the website, and learn a variety of tasks involved in producing a weekly program.
 Over the course of the term, interns and volunteers gain fundamental radio skills (including audio editing) and will assist staff mentors with producing segments for the show.

 There are no specific criteria except a passion for the arts and popular culture, and a fascination with creative use of media.
 Study or experience in journalism and/or radio production is valuable, but not required.
 Past volunteers have come from a wide variety of backgrounds, including professionals from other fields making career changes.
 In short, we are looking for applicants who are motivated, avid cultural consumers, and who are excited to learn.

 All interns and volunteers must be legally authorized to work in the United States.

 Terms last about four months and require at least a 21-hour commitment for interns (full-time interns are preferred); volunteers are asked to participate for as many hours as they are able.
 The internship takes place at WNYC in Lower Manhattan.
 There is a $12 stipend per day.
 Terms coincide with the academic calendar: roughly September-December, January-April, and May-August.